Born addicted: The number of opioid-addicted babies is soaring

 Dr. Shawn Hollinger, neonatologist at Niswonger Children's Hospital, cradled baby Jayden's head in an effort to comfort him.
 After 35 days in the neonatal intensive care unit, Jayden was ready to go home.

-"It's hard to explain the magnitude of what the problem is right now," said Dr. Hollinger.
+"It's hard to explain the magnitude of what the problem is right now," said Hollinger.

 A recent analysis by the Centers for Disease Control estimated that nearly six out of every 1,000 infants born in the U.S. are now diagnosed with NAS.
 However, experts say that rate is likely higher, as not all states regularly collect such data.